stevenctl/blog/content/tech/chinese_app/index.md

 Doing a couple hours a week of classes and using bit of Chinese at home with my spouse is _not going to get me from intermediate to fluent in a reasonable timeframe.
-Another tool besides CI that many language learning enthusiasts swear by is a Spaced Repitition System or SRS.
+Another tool besides CI that many language learning enthusiasts swear by is a Spaced Repetition System or SRS.
 There are apps for this like [Anki](https://apps.ankiweb.net/) or you could simply systematically organize physical flashcards.
 The basic idea is that you review whatever you're trying to memorize daily.
 When you are correct on the first try, you advance that item one level.
 Items in a higher level are reviewed less frequently until you